 Through specialized activities and adaptive tools, you’ll learn to more easily complete household tasks and personal care like bathing and grooming.
 You may also learn ways to make your home safer or cope with loss of function due to illness or injury.
 The home health occupational therapist will provide education and advocate for your needs.

 Occupational therapists are trained professionals who help people learn self-care skills, overcome physical challenges, and manage emotional and social issues.
 At Amedisys, they have specialized knowledge and education, including completion of an approved occupational therapy program with a bachelor’s, master’s or doctoral degree in occupational therapy.
 Occupational therapy assistants have completed an associate’s or bachelor’s degree.
-Both OTs and OTAs are licensed by the state as well as the National Board for Certification of Occupational Therapy.
+Both OTs and OTAs are licensed by the state as well as the National Board for Certification in Occupational Therapy.

 OCCUPATIONAL THERAPY VS. PHYSICAL THERAPY